 Registration – To register for a workshop select the date you would like to attend then click on employee, student or community member.
 Complete the registration form and submit.
 You will receive a confirmation via e-mail.
 Participants should arrange their schedules so they can be present for the entire workshop.
 Beverages and a light snack will be provided.

-Graduate Students - 2 ½ Day Seminar Understanding and Dismantling Racism
+Graduate 2 1/2 Day Seminar - Dismantling Racism